Navy SEALs (film): Plot

-Meanwhile, United States Navy SEALs Dale Hawkins (Charlie Sheen), James Curran (Michael Biehn), William "Billy" Graham (Dennis Haysbert), James Leary (Rick Rossovich), Homer Rexer (Cyril O'Reilly), Floyd "God" Dane (Bill Paxton), and Ramos (Paul Sanchez) are recovering from a bachelor party.
-Graham is to be married, but the wedding is canceled at the last minute when the whole team is paged to rescue the captured aircrew.
+Meanwhile, United States Navy SEALs Dale Hawkins, James Curran, William "Billy" Graham, James Leary, Homer Rexer, Floyd "God" Dane, and Ramos are recovering from a bachelor party.
+Graham is to be married to Jolena, but the wedding is canceled when the whole team is paged to rescue the captured aircrew.

-In the Mediterranean, the leader of the terrorists that shot at the Navy helicopter, Ben Shaheed (Nicholas Kadi), orders the killing of the hostages.
-One crewmember is killed on the spot and another is beaten up, but the SEAL team arrives just in time to prevent any further kills.
+In the Mediterranean, Shaheed orders the hostages' execution.
+One crew member is executed, but the other two are saved by the SEALs.
 Reacting to a suspicious noise, Hawkins breaks silence when he encounters Shaheed in an adjoining room, inadvertently alerting the terrorists.

-Shaheed claims to be an Egyptian sailor also being held by the terrorists and is left by the SEALs.
+Shaheed disguises himself as a civilian, but is left by the SEALs.
 As the SEALs evacuate the hostages from the area, Hawkins and Graham stumble across a warehouse containing Stinger missiles.
-Hawkins attempts to return to the warehouse to destroy the missiles, only to be ordered by Curran to proceed with extraction.

-On board an aircraft carrier later that night, the individual team members are debriefed by Naval Intelligence.
-Curran's decision to leave the Stinger missiles behind is questioned, but Curran retorts that his primary mission was to rescue the aircrew and that Naval Intelligence did not do their job properly.
-Meanwhile, Hawkins is highly agitated by the mission and has trouble dealing with the emotional upheaval the mission provided.
-Curran tries to calm him down but is rebuffed by Hawkins.
+Hawkins is ordered by Curran to proceed with extraction.
+Curran's decision to leave the Stinger missiles behind is questioned by Naval Intelligence, but Curran retorts that his primary mission was to rescue the aircrew and that Naval Intelligence did not do their job properly.

-At the Pentagon, Shaheed is seen in a video interview.
-The Joint Chiefs of Staff identify Shaheed and his organization, Al Shuhadah.
-They also identify the interviewer as Claire Varrens (Joanne Whalley-Kilmer), a journalist and author who is half Lebanese.
-Her questioning of Shaheed yields an admission that he and his group participated in the bombing of the Marine barracks in Lebanon in 1983.
-Shaheed admits the complicity freely, saying they only sought revenge for the bombing of their homes by Navy ships and warplanes.